About

 Malcolm Fairley

-Malcolm Fairley has been specialising in Japanese works of art for 30 years.
+Malcolm Fairley has been specialising in Japanese works of art for more than 40 years.

 Starting at Sotheby's in 1971, he then headed the Japanese department of Sotheby's Belgravia in 1979, concentrating on art of the Meiji period 1868-1912.

-He then joined Barry Davies Oriental Art for the next 5 years producing many catalogues and where, along with the late Dr Oliver Impey of the Ashmolean Museum, he edited the Nasser D. Khalili Collection of Japanese Art -Meiji no Takara: Treasures of Imperial Japan.
+He then joined Barry Davies Oriental Art for the next five years producing many catalogues.
+It was here that, along with the late Dr Oliver Impey of the Ashmolean Museum, Malcolm edited the Nasser D. Khalili Collection of Japanese Art -Meiji no Takara: Treasures of Imperial Japan.

 Malcolm opened his first gallery on Duke Street, St. James's in 1997, concentrating on the finest examples of Meiji art, then later moving to his present location in St. James's.